 According to the FBI, Chinese hackers are apparently trying to steal COVID-19 vaccine research data and the U.S. government is expected to issue an official statement in the coming days.
 Some believe that the hacking attempts could trigger an officially sanctioned counterattack by American agencies that handle cyber threats, including entities like the National Security Agency and the Pentagon’s Cyber Command.

 The FBI assessment follows a recent joint alert issued by the U.S. and the UK, which warned that hackers were targeting national and international COVID-19 responses.
 The hacking attempts were done by Advanced Persistent Threat (APT) groups using a “password spraying” technique.
-Personal information stored by academic institutions, medical research centers, local governments, etc., were targeted.
+Personal information stored by academic institutions, medical research centers, local governments, etc., was targeted.
 APT groups are believed to be backed by countries like China, Iran, and Russia.